Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Introduction

 NNs have also proven to be valuable tools in cosmology.
 Traditional analytical techniques, such as the two-point correlation of the matter-density distribution, can only obtain a limited amount of information from the observed data.
-In contrast, an ML algorithm can extract complex information from the data and capture various important features.
-For instance, CNNs have been used to constrain cosmological parameters in the fields of weak lensing cosmology \cite{Ribli2019a}, simulated convergence maps \cite{Ribli2019}, and the large-scale structure \cite{Pan2019}.
-Other examples include using U-net to detect signals of the Sunyaev-Zel'dovich effect by first extracting feature and then applying up-convolution to retain the original image resolution \cite{Bonjean2020}, distinguishing modified gravity models from the standard model using CNNs \cite{Peel2019}, and using NNs to reconstruct the initial conditions of the universe from galaxy positions and luminosity data \cite{Modi2018}.
-These previous studies have shown that NNs outperform traditional analytical techniques in many cases.
+In contrast, an ML algorithm can extract complex information from the data and capture various essential features.
+For instance, CNNs have been used to constrain cosmological parameters in the fields of weak lensing cosmology \citep{Ribli2019a}, simulated convergence maps \citep{Ribli2019}, and the large-scale structure \citep{Pan2019}.
+CNN is also applied to constrain the mass of dark matter; for example, \cite{2023arXiv230414432R} uses CNN to infer the mass of warm dark matter for N-body dark matter simulations.
+Other examples include using U-net to detect signals of the Sunyaev-Zel'dovich effect by first extracting feature and then applying up-convolution to retain the original image resolution \citep{Bonjean2020}, distinguishing modified gravity models from the standard model using CNNs \citep{Peel2019} and using NNs to reconstruct the initial conditions of the universe from galaxy positions and luminosity data \citep{Modi2018}.
+These previous studies have shown that NNs often outperform traditional analytical techniques.

-Although dark matter cannot be observed directly, many observables can trace its distribution, such as Lyman-$\alpha$, galaxy clustering, and weak lensing.
-In this work, we focus on the 21cm radiation emitted from neutral hydrogen (HI) due to hyperfine splitting.
-Numerous ongoing or planned observations for the 21cm radiation include the Murchison Wide-field Array (MWA)\cite{MWA}, Canadian Hydrogen Intensity Mapping Experiment (CHIME)\cite{CHIME}, Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX)\cite{HIRAX}, and Square Kilometer Array (SKA)\cite{SKA}.
-These surveys will provide us with the 3D distribution of HI, which we can use to trace the distribution of dark matter.
-Indeed, a previous study\cite{2015JCAP...07..047C} provides a forecast of the constraint on the dark matter mass using the HI power spectrum from the SKA observation data.
+Although dark matter cannot be observed directly, many observables, such as Lyman-$\alpha$, galaxy clustering, and weak lensing, can trace its distribution.
+This work focuses on the intensity mapping of the 21cm radiation emitted from neutral hydrogen (HI) due to hyperfine splitting.
+Numerous ongoing or planned observations for the 21cm radiation include the Murchison Wide-field Array (MWA) \citep{MWA}, Canadian Hydrogen Intensity Mapping Experiment (CHIME) \citep{CHIME}, Hydrogen Intensity and Real-time Analysis eXperiment (HIRAX) \citep{HIRAX}, and Square Kilometer Array (SKA) \citep{SKA}.
+These surveys will provide us with the HI distribution, which we can use to trace the distribution of dark matter.

+This work focuses on the HI at $z=3$, where most of the HI in the universe is ionized, and only a tiny fraction of residuals lay within the halo.
+During the reionization epoch, HI distribution is affected by ionisation processes, which is highly uncertain due to the complex astrophysical effects.
+Therefore, we focus on the post-reionization epoch, where the HI follows the dark matter halo distribution well.